-Join us for a FREE Open House Day at Trustees Historic Homes & Gardens!
+Join us for a FREE Open House Day at Trustees Historic Homes!

 North Shore & Greater Boston

 A visit to Naumkeag provides a stylish glimpse of life and design from a golden time.
-Just a stone’s throw from downtown Stockbridge, this National Historic Landmark is both a rare surviving example of a Gilded Age Berkshire “cottage” and host to several of the few, publically accessible landscapes designed by Fletcher Steele—the father of modern American landscape design.
+Just a stone’s throw from downtown Stockbridge, this National Historic Landmark is both a rare surviving example of a Gilded Age Berkshire “cottage” and host to several of the few, publically accessible landscapes designed by Fletcher Steele.
 Naumkeag’s many gardens “rooms” and outdoor landscape features—including Steele’s famous Blue Steps—are a pure delight for all ages to explore.
-The Trustees are nearing the completion of a sweeping, multi-year restoration to return the gardens to their original brilliance for all to enjoy.
+Home Sweet Home Schedule

 The Folly at Field Farm